•

 Except for common foreign words and phrases, the use of foreign words and phrases should be avoided.

 Authors should use proper, standard English grammar.
-The Elements of Style by William Strunk, Jr. and E. B. White (now in its fourth edition) is the "standard" guide, but other excellent guides (e.g., The Chicago Manual of Style, University of Chicago Press) exist as well.
+The Elements of Style by William Strunk, Jr. and E. B. White (now in its fourth edition) is the "standard" guide.
+However, other excellent guides (e.g., The Chicago Manual of Style, University of Chicago Press) exist as well.

 Article Length

-Because this journal publishes electronically, page limits are not as relevant as they are in the world of print publications.
-We are happy, therefore, to let authors take advantage of this greater "bandwidth" to include material that they might otherwise have to cut to get into a print journal.
-However, authors should exercise discretion concerning length.
-In general, we expect manuscripts to be in the range of 7000 to 9000 words (the upper limit for qualitative or mixed methods studies).
+Because this journal publishes electronically, page limits are less relevant than in print publications.
+We are happy, therefore, to let authors take advantage of this flexibility to include material that they might otherwise have to cut to get into a print journal.
+However, authors must exercise discretion concerning length.
+Generally, we expect manuscripts to be 7000 to 9000 words (the upper limit for qualitative or mixed methods studies).

 Colored Text

 Set the font color to black for the majority of the text.
-We encourage authors to take advantage of the ability to use color in the production of figures, maps, etc., however, you need to appreciate that this will cause some of your readers problems when they print the document on a black & white printer.
-For this reason, you are advised to avoid the use of colors in situations where their translation to black and white would render the material illegible or incomprehensible.
+Authors are advised to avoid using colors when their translation to black and white would render the material illegible or incomprehensible.

 Ensure that there are no colored mark-ups or comments in the final version unless they are meant to be part of the final text.
 (You may need to "accept all changes" in track changes or set your document to "normal" in final markup.)